To earn a JD degree, a student must:

 Any student who is interested in accelerating graduation must confer with the Sr. Associate Dean for Academic Affairs (or their designee) and must complete and submit to the Registrar an Application for Accelerated Graduation form no later than the end of the spring semester of the student’s second year.
 Students enrolled in a dual-degree program (described more fully below) may not use summer school work to accelerate graduation dates.

 A student who is in good standing and eligible to re-enter a law school which is a member of the AALS or is approved by the ABA may, with the permission of the Dean of such law school, attend the School of Law without becoming a degree candidate with the approval of the Dean of the School of Law.
-The student must pay the appropriate tuition and fees.
+The student must pay the appropriate School of Law tuition and fees.

 Students must notify the Registrar of the School of Law of their intention to pursue the concurrent degrees before undertaking the program.
 In addition, students in the program will have a law faculty advisor, with whom they will meet before undertaking the concurrent degrees and at least once per semester.
 Further information can be found on the JD/MBA Concurrent Degree website.